-- That the individual has developmental disabilities and/or a disability that meets the federal definition of a "related condition;" - That the individual has limitations, which if not for home and community-based waiver services, may require active treatment in an ICF/IDD; and - Why the individual is at risk of entering an ICF/IDD; - Based on the results documented on this form, the individual may be determined eligible for waiver services; - Only support coordinators employed by a regional office, other approved TCM entities contracting with Division of DD, have authority to evaluate ICF/IDD level of care for the Developmental Disabilities Waivers.
-All level of care evaluations must be administratively approved through a regional office.
+- That the individual has DD and/or a disability that meets the federal definition of a "related condition;" - That the individual has limitations, which if not for home and community-based waiver services, may require active treatment in an ICF/IDD; and - Why the individual is at risk of entering an ICF/IDD; - Based on the results documented on this form, the individual may be determined eligible for waiver services; - Only support coordinators employed by a regional office, other approved TCM entities contracting with Division of DD, have authority to evaluate ICF/IDD LOC for the DD Waivers.
+All LOC evaluations must be administratively approved through a regional office.